marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 ## Research Questions:
 1. Which countries have experienced the highest growth in population and GDP?
 Is there overlap?

+2. How does population density growth impact GDP growth across countries from 2000 to 2018?

-2. In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?
+3. In which regions of the world did Human Development Index (HDI) grow the most during the 21st century?

-3. Which factors are highly correlated with life expectancy?
+4. Which factors are highly correlated with life expectancy?

-4. Which factors differentiate "High Income" vs "Low Income" Countries?
+5. Which factors differentiate "High Income" vs "Low Income" Countries?

 ## Tools used :